BA (Cum Laude), MA, MSc, PhD

 - Qualitative Researcher for Oxford-Celgene Clinical Research Fellow Programme project

-I am a post-doctoral researcher in the Interdisciplinary Research in Health Sciences (IRIHS) Group in the Department of Primary Care Health Sciences.
-Currently, I am part of a 30-month, EU-wide consortium project called IMI PARADIGM (Patients Active in Research and Dialogues for an Improved Generation of Medicines).
-I am using quantitative and qualitative methodologies to understand the current patient engagement landscape in the medicines lifecycle among nine stakeholder groups.
+Dr Suzanne Ii is a senior researcher in the Interdisciplinary Research in Health Sciences (IRIHS) Group in the Department of Primary Care Health Sciences.
+Currently, she is part of a 30-month, EU-wide consortium project called IMI PARADIGM (Patients Active in Research and Dialogues for an Improved Generation of Medicines).
+She uses quantitative and qualitative methodologies to understand the current patient engagement landscape in the medicines lifecycle among nine stakeholder groups.

-I am also the lead researcher on the Oxford-Celgene Clinical Research Fellowship Programme.
-My focus is on understanding the potential for clinical and academic research fellows to become boundary spanners by gaining experience through an industry-funded fellowship programme.
+Suzanne is also the lead researcher on the Oxford-Celgene Clinical Research Fellowship Programme.
+The focus is on understanding the potential for clinical and academic research fellows to become boundary spanners by gaining experience through an industry-funded fellowship programme.
 The study is a multi-phase 3-year longitudinal project and mixes qualitative methods, evaluation tools and life journey plots to understand the career, aspirations, network and relationships of the Fellows.
-There is also a formative assessment conducted that asks the Fellows, Principal Investigators and Industry Mentors their thoughts on the programme and how it can be improved.
+There is also a formative assessment conducted that asks the Fellows, Principal Investigators and Industry Mentors their thoughts on the programme and quality improvement.

-My previous work explored perceptions of tri-sectoral collaborations between academia, healthcare and industry to understand the barriers and facilitators to medical innovation adoption in the NHS.
-We applied knowledge mobilisation theory to develop recommendations for current innovation adoption policies.
+Her previous work explored perceptions of tri-sectoral collaborations between academia, healthcare and industry to understand the barriers and facilitators to medical innovation adoption in the NHS.
+Applied knowledge mobilisation theory was used to develop recommendations for current innovation adoption policies.

 Cancer as the "perfect storm"?
 A qualitative study of public attitudes to health conditions.